Ignite-Strategies/ignitebd-clientportal/docs/CLIENT_PORTAL_ARCHITECTURE.md

 - `status` - "DRAFT" | "IN_REVIEW" | "APPROVED" | "COMPLETED"
 - `reviewRequestedAt` - When review was requested
 - `reviewCompletedAt` - When review was completed

+**Note:** The `WorkArtifact` model exists in the Prisma schema, but the database table (`work_artifacts`) has not been created.
+Artifacts are not currently queried in API routes.
+This is a future feature.
 - Relations:
   - `workPackageItem` - WorkPackageItem